Vyral/base-template/_posts/2019-08-01-3-times-you-should-hire-an-appraiser-before-selling.md

 &nbsp;

-Hiring an appraiser before you sell your home is usually a waste of money However, there are a few exceptions, and we’ll go over each of the most common today:
+Hiring an appraiser before you sell your home is usually a waste of money.
+However, there are a few exceptions, and we’ll go over each of the most common today:

 **1\.
 During a divorce or bankruptcy**.
 Generally, a judge involved in either of these scenarios will require that some type of value be established before the case can proceed.